maurergroup/md_tian2/README.md

 ifort -O3 -ipo -o md_tian atom_class.f90 open_file.f90 useful_things.f90 run_config.f90 md_init.f90 md_tian.f90

-The 1st working and tested version is put together February 18, 2014 on a Fassberg Hill in Dynamics at Surfaces Dep. of MPIbpc to the flaming storm of applause muffled by thick institute building walls.
+The first working and tested version is put together February 18, 2014 on a Fassberg Hill in Dynamics at Surfaces Dep. of MPIbpc to the flaming storm of applause muffled by thick institute building walls.